Note: To read The Wishing Map from the beginning, click here.

 “So yer must smite this Questing Beast,” Shelcor summarized, “yet yer know not where it is ter be found.
 And Rhema says—”

 “That the sword will lead me to it…or to my ‘true enemy,’ whatever the flip-flap that’s supposed to mean.”

 The moment they walked out the front door of the inn, the sword began nudging Gina toward the shore.
 The others followed as it pulled her to the water’s edge.
 “I think it wants me to go out there.”
 She pointed at the roiling jade abyss.
 “What if I have to fight some kind of sea monster?”

 “Then we’ll fight it with yer, lass,” Shelcor assured.

 Gina sat down and stared at the sea.
 She’d managed to put the quest out of her mind as long as she was eating and enjoying the company of her friends, but now that the adventure was about to resume, her courage plummeted like a broken elevator.
 “What does a Questing Beast look like?”

 Maerith put her arm around her and said, “Nay two alike.
 Kellish lore says there’s a different Questing Beast for every knight.”

 “My ‘true enemy,’” Gina murmured.

-Thoughts: Courage is the greatest of all weapons, but also an invisible one.
-You don’t know whether you have it until you’re called upon to use it.
+Thoughts: Courage is the greatest of all weapons, but it’s also invisible.
+You don’t know whether you have it until you’re called to use it.

 To read The Wishing Map 104, click here!